 So if you are applying for house sits in NYC, be aware that the competition is high, and you’ll have to apply to many house sits before landing one.
 If you’re new to house sitting, we strongly advise that you don’t apply to sits in NYC with no reviews.
 Invest your time in places where you can get a start.

 Don’t get discouraged or take what we’re saying personally.

 We want you to learn from our experience and set reasonable expectations so you don’t set yourself up for disappointment.

-We are from New York, lived in the city for years, have previous experience pet sitting in NYC, and have 15+ five star reviews.
+We are from New York, lived in the city for years, have previous experience pet sitting in NYC, and have dozens of five star reviews.
 We usually apply for house sits when we are already in NYC, meaning we can meet people in person.